nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/ModelClassDiagram.png" width="450" />

 The `Model` component,

-* stores the address book data and their representations as insights i.e. all `Person` and `Event` objects (which are contained in their respective `Unique{Object}List` object) and `PersonInsight` objects (encapsulating `Insight`) objects.
+* stores the data for Amigos, primarily through the `Person`, `Log` and `Event` classes.
+These classes are each contained in their respective `Unique{Object}List` object.
+* contains `Insight` classes, which store summary details about friendships, are generated using the current Model data on demand.
+They are encapsulated within a `PersonInsight` object for each `Person` in Amigos.
 * stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-The implementation is analogous for `Event` objects.
+This implementation also applies to `Event` objects.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)